wleddy/staffing/templates/www/about.md

-# About the Staffing Web Application
+# About the SABA Volunteer Signup Web Site

-This is an experiment to see if we can create a web site to facilitate staffing for events where SABA is providing services such as Bike Valet and Bike Repair.

-We hope to be able to expand it to also allow interested members of the public to sign up as volunteers at the events.
+This web site is based on an open source project designed to help non-profit organizations to manage their Volunteer and Staff shift signup process.

+The source for the project is available to anyone interested at [github.com/wleddy/staffing/](http://github.com/wleddy/staffing/).

+More information about the system is available [in the docs](/docs/)